SmileiPIC/Smilei/doc/Sphinx/code_structure.rst

 - ``tools``: contains some additional programs for Smilei
 - ``validation``: contains the python scripts used by the validation process

+The source files directory is as well composed of several sub-directories to organise the `.cpp` and `.h` files by related thematics.
+The main is the file `smilei.cpp`.

 The general implementation is summarized in :numref:`general_implementation`

 .. _general_implementation: